Smartwatches are not just for adults any more. But does your child really need one? And what is the best kids smartwatch in 2023?

 Fitbit will reportedly use Doki’s platform and hardware knowhow to conjure up a 4G kids smartwatch.
 This will likely take on other functionality from the existing Doki offering.
 No doubt Google will have input and knowhow to contribute to the project.

 The market for kids fitness trackers and smartwatches is a growing one.
-Apart from Fitbit the only other mainstream brand with a significant presence is Garmin.
-But just like Fitbit, it currently doesn’t have a kids smartwatch – only fitness bands.
+Apart from Fitbit the only other mainstream brand with a significant presence in this space is Garmin.
+But unlike Fitbit, it has recently made an entry into the kids smartwatches with Garmin Bounce.

 Apple is also making headway into this space